Why was Lauri Love arrested?

 Lauri Love faces a series of indictments in the United States from three separate court districts.
 News reports have claimed various potential sentences for Lauri Love, which are likely based on only one or two of the three indictments he faces and do not account for US courts’ ability to sentence consecutively, instead of concurrently, should Lauri be be convicted multiple times.
 Lauri’s legal team calculates that should Lauri be convicted of all charges and sentences are served consecutively, he faces a maximum sentence of 99 years in jail in the United States.

 What is the forum bar?

 In the wake of Gary McKinnon’s decade-long extradition battle, which concluded with the UK Home Secretary blocking extradition on the basis of health and human rights concerns, the forum bar was introduced.
-The British government, acknowledging widespread public concern about the way extradition works between the UK and US, added the statutory bar to allow defendants to question if their case should be heard in the United Kingdom instead.
+The British government acknowledged widespread public concern about the way extradition works between the UK and US by introducing this statutory bar to allow defendants to question if their case should be heard in the United Kingdom instead.
 The forum bar’s efficacy has been questioned by legal commentators and it has not really been tested in court.
 In fact, Lauri’s extradition hearing is likely to be the first real test of the forum bar, in circumstances that are substantially similar to Gary McKinnon’s.

 What is the current status of Lauri’s extradition case?

 District Judge Nina Tempia ruled in favour of Lauri’s extradition on 16 September 2016 and Home Secretary, Amber Rudd approved the order in November that year.
 One full year later, Lauri’s appeal is due to be heard by the Lord Chief Justice on 29-30 November 2017.